jjsyucsd/cse15l-lab-reports/LabReport3.md

 Option 4: `grep -v` (Invert Match):
 The `grep -v` opiton inverts the match, and displays all lines that do not contain the specified pattern.
 This is useful for excluding certain patterns from the search results.

-* Example 1: In this example, we use `grep -v` to search the text file `pmed.0020191.txt` (located in the `plos` subdirectory) for all lines that do not contain the string `"institutions"`.
+* Example 1: In this example, we use `grep -v` to search the text file `pmed.0020191.txt` (located in the `./plos` subdirectory) for all lines that do not contain the string `"institutions"`.
 ```
 jake@Jakes-MacBook-Pro plos % grep -v "institutions" pmed.0020191.txt
         The excellent article by Jordan Paradise, Lori B. Andrews, and colleagues, “Ethics.